Various Partner Options: Getting Pregnant and HIV

 Viral Suppression of Partner Living with HIV

-One of the best things that the female partner living with HIV can do in this situation is to take HIV drugs regularly and maintain an undetectable viral load (not enough HIV in her bloodstream for a test to measure).
+One of the best things that the female partner living with HIV can do in this situation is to take HIV drugs regularly and maintain an undetectable viral load (not enough HIV in her bloodstream for a standard test to measure).
 This means taking medicines even when she has no symptoms and a relatively healthy immune system.

-Recent studies of gay and heterosexual ("straight") serodifferent or serodiscordant couples showed that taking HIV drugs and having an undetectable viral load reduces the risk to zero that a person living with HIV will sexually transmit HIV to their partner(s).
+Recent studies of gay and heterosexual ("straight") serodifferent couples showed that taking HIV drugs and having an undetectable viral load reduces the risk to zero that a person living with HIV will sexually transmit HIV to their partner(s).
 Please see our fact sheet on Undetectable Equals Untransmittable for more information on this exciting development.

 Check for STIs